sliptrixx/project-trigger/docs/Basic Tutorials/3_player_shoot.md

 public class Blaster : MonoBehaviour
 {
     [Tooltip("Additional offset from the source transform from where the projectile is spawned")] [SerializeField] Vector2 Offset;

     [Tooltip("A reference to the projectile prefab that will be used to instantiate projectiles")] [SerializeField] GameObject ProjectilePrefab;

     // Shoot a projectile from the blaster position public void Shoot()
     {
-		// apply an offset along the direction at which the blaster is looking at,
+        // apply an offset along the direction in which the blaster is looking at,
         // then spawn a projectile from that position with the current rotation of the blaster var pos = transform.position + Offset.x * transform.right + Offset.y * transform.up;
         Instantiate(ProjectilePrefab, pos, transform.rotation);
     }
 }
 ```